-All of the directors of the company, except for Mr Charles Scerri and Mr Robert Ancilleri, are executive officers of the company.
-The executive Directors, Mr Geoffrey Friggieri and Mr Brian Friggieri, have a direct beneficial interest in the share capital of the company, and as such are susceptible to conflicts arising between the potentially diverging interests of the shareholders and the company.
-During the financial period under review, no private interests or duties unrelated to the company were disclosed by the directors which were or could have likely placed any of them in conflict with any interests in, or duties towards the company.
+All of the Directors of the Company, except for Mr Charles Scerri and Mr Robert Ancilleri, are executive officers of the Company.
+The executive Directors, Mr Geoffrey Friggieri and Mr Brian Friggieri, have a direct beneficial interest in the share capital of the Company, and as such are susceptible to conflicts arising between the potentially diverging interests of the shareholders and the Company.
+During the financial year under review, no private interests or duties unrelated to the Company were disclosed by the Directors which were or could have likely placed any of them in conflict with any interests in, or duties towards the Company.

-The Audit Committee has the task to ensure that any potential conflicts of interest are resolved in the best interests of the company.
+The Audit Committee has the task to ensure that any potential conflicts of interest are resolved in the best interests of the Company.
 Furthermore, in accordance with the provisions of article 145 of the Companies Act (Cap.
-386 of the Laws of Malta), every director who is in any way, whether directly or indirectly, interested in a contract or proposed contract with the company is under the duty to fully declare his interest in the relevant transaction to the board at the first possible opportunity.
+386 of the Laws of Malta), every Director who is in any way, whether directly or indirectly, interested in a contract or proposed contract with the Company is under the duty to fully declare his interest in the relevant transaction to the Board at the first possible opportunity.
 He will not be entitled to vote on matters relating to the proposed transaction and only parties who do not have any conflict in considering the matter will participate in the consideration of the proposed transaction (unless the Board finds no objection to the presence of such Director with conflict of interest).